Literatura Latina. República Romana. Marco Túlio Cícero. Ênio. Poesia-Cícero.

 Namesort descending Role

-LENI RIBEIRO LEITE Advisor
+LENI RIBEIRO LEITE Presidente

 Summary: In this thesis, we identify the discursive strategies of Marcus Tullius Cicero, in his poetic corpus, through which he disputed his social position, both in the context of writing his poems, and later, when fragments of them appear in other works, especially the philosophical ones.
 We take into consideration, among other issues, intertexts and the link to a construction of Roman identity based on the appropriation of collective themes, such as those treated by constituent discourses, which could help create the poet's discursive authority.
 In the last century of the Roman Republic, territorial expansion caused a diverse cultural circulation, modifying the Discursive Universe in which Cicero was present.
 Being an orator and homo nouus, happropriated elements of these new discourses to promote his political career in multiple ways; literature being one of them.
 His poems always approached matters of public interest, such as religion, politics and history, but sometimes their main object was the lives of some individuals,